ITzTravelInTime/Command/README.md

 # ##Warnings##:

  - To let the code to fully work (expecially the `Command.run` and the `Command.get...` functions ) your app/program might most likely need to not be sandboxed, unless an executable located inside the current bundle is specified, see the documentation inside the source code for more details.
- - All functions from the `Command` class needs to be run from a non-main thread, except from the start function.
+ - All functions from the `Command` class needs to be run from a non-main thread, except from the `Command.start` function.

 # About the project: